putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 He also noticed that one of his at-ease soldiers was a little too at-ease.

 “Trooper FD-472, you’re an Imperial trooper.
 Let’s look like one.”
 The trooper, a gangly youth despite his armor, had been staring upward, seemingly entranced at the ghostly outline of the Death Star hanging low in the Endor sky.
-It almost seemed reachable.

 "Sir, sorry, sir.
 It won't happen again, sir" he said, shifting to attention and then shifting to at-ease as the squad leader glared at him.